alttester/EXAMPLES-Python-Android-AltTrashCat/README.md

-# AltUnityTester Examples Tests for Android Build with Python Tests
+# AltTester Examples Tests for Android Build with Python Tests

-This repository shows a few Python tests that use the page object model and AltUnityTester to test the Unity endless runner sample: https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901
+This repository shows a few Python tests that use the page object model and AltTester to test the Unity endless runner sample: https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901

 ## Prerequisites